Opencast-Moodle/documentation/docs/block/backup_restore_workflows.md

-# Configuration of the duplicate workflow
+# Configuration of the Duplicate Workflow
-To use the backup and restore functionality, you need to specify a duplication workflow within the moodle settings.
+To use the backup and restore functionality, you need to specify a duplication workflow within the Moodle settings.
 However, there is no out of the box workflow defined in Opencast, which allows to duplicate a series.

 ## Own workflows

 If you want to create your own workflow, here are the descriptions of the general restore process:

 In the restore process, we first create a new opencast series for the new course.
-Afterwards, for each event id of the backup a 'duplicate' workflow is started, while the new series id is given as a configuration parameter to the start workflow call.
+Afterwards, for each event UID of the backup a 'duplicate' workflow is started, while the new series UID is given as a configuration parameter to the start workflow call.
 The variable used to store the series ID is 'seriesID'.
 In our workflow definition example from above, the first workflow lms-automated-duplicate will duplicate the event and will start a new workflow for the new event.
 This second workflow lms-publish-duplicate then assigns the series of the new course to the new event.

-In order to be able to select your duplicate workflow within moodle, you need to assign the 'api' tag to it, since the viable duplicate workflows are filtered by that.
+In order to be able to select your duplicate workflow within Moodle, you need to assign the 'api' tag to it, since the viable duplicate workflows are filtered by that.

 ## Workflow examples

-The workflow that is triggerd by Moodle:
+The workflow that is triggered by Moodle:

 ```
 <?xml version="1.0" encoding="UTF-8" ?>